 Lander University's student journal, New Voices publishes art, academic

 essays, personal reflections and creative pieces written by Lander students from all

 disciplines.
 The publication is produced each spring semester by a team

 of student editors who review submissions, choose essays for inclusion

 and edit final selections.
 Submissions can be sent to email@example.com.
-Direct questions to New Voices faculty sponsors: Dr. Lillian Craton and Misty Jameson.
+Direct questions to New Voices faculty sponsors: Dr. Misty Jameson, Dr. Andrew Jameson and Dr. Amy England.

 For now, check out archived issues of the publication here:

 Awards are granted annually to outstanding university students from all disciplines during a ceremony each spring.
 The following are awards presented by the university's Department of English and Foreign Languages:

 The English Discipline Award is granted annually for outstanding scholarship exhibited in English courses at Lander University.

 - French Discipline Award